Brazil’s 2 top-tier black coaches target racism in soccer

 The jerseys were black with an open hand making the stop sign.

-“We should not get so much repercussion for two great black coaches on the touchline, playing leadership roles on the pitch,” Moreira said.
+“We should not get so much repercussion for two great black coaches on the touchline, playing leadership roles on the pitch,” Machado said.
 “Today we see women in sport, but how many black women are in the media talking about sport?
 If there is no prejudice, what is the answer to that?”

-“My position as a black man in soccer’s elite confirms (there is prejudice),” the 44-year-old Moreira said.
+“My position as a black man in soccer’s elite confirms (there is prejudice),” the 44-year-old Machado said.
 “The biggest prejudice I face is not the insults.
 I feel there is racism when I go into a restaurant and I am the only black man.
 I was the only black in my class in college.
 That is proof for me.”

-Moreira added: “If there is no prejudice in Brazil, why do blacks spend less time in school than whites? … Why Why do blacks get paid less? … There are several kinds of prejudice.”
+Machado added: “If there is no prejudice in Brazil, why do blacks spend less time in school than whites? … Why do blacks get paid less? … There are several kinds of prejudice.”

-Fluminense’s coach called his meeting with Moreira a landmark and focused on the situation in Brazilian soccer management.
+Fluminense’s coach called his meeting with Machado a landmark and focused on the situation in Brazilian soccer management.

 “Have we ever had more than three black coaches in Brazil’s Serie A and B at the same time?
 I doubt it.
 What we did today is little, very little, but we will take this as a mark for change,” Marcao said.
 “Our market is still very closed, it is in a vicious circle with one coach leaving and being replaced by the same person that was there before.
 That needs to change.”